gregsoos/gregsoos/README.md

 ## C++
 -->

-While coding has come to be one of my great passions, physics still firmly belongs on that mantle as well.
+While coding has come to be one of my great passions, physics still firmly claims that distinction as well.
 In the years since college, I even started a YouTube channel to go through some physics problems from undergraduate and graduate textbooks.
 If that interests you, the channel is called [Greg Does Physics](https://www.youtube.com/channel/UCowsP9riC0Jspn6ndGpfzqA).
 Check it out if you want!

  <!--